 Keywords:

-Forecasting, OR in marketing, Analytics
+OR in marketing, Analytics, Forecasting, Promotions, Marketing effectiveness

 Introduction

 Grocery retailers rely on accurate sales forecasts for their inventory management (Petropoulos, Makridakis, Assimakopoulos, & Nikolopoulos, 2014).
-Poor forecasts of product sales lead to out-of-stock conditions and overstocking conditions.
+Poor forecasts of product sales lead to poor service arising from out-of-stock conditions or, alternatively, overstocking costs.
 When a specific item is out-of-stock, retailers directly lose the income and profit from the sale of the item.
 If the out of stock situation happens on a regular basis, it can lead to consumer dissatisfaction.
 In the long term, retailers may see customers switching to other retail chains (Corsten & Gruen, 2003).
 To avoid such situations, retailers may intentionally overstock to maintain a high customer satisfaction level but this significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (Cooper, Baron, Levy, Swisher, & Gogos, 1999).
 In 2014, retailers in North America had a loss of $634.1 billion due to out-of-stock and spent $471.9 billion on overstock (OrderDynamics, 2015).
 One of the solutions to mitigate the dilemma is to generate more accurate sales forecasts at SKU level, which improves the effectiveness of the supply chain management by reducing the bullwhip effect and enabling Just-In-Time delivery (Ouyang, 2007; Sodhi & Tang, 2011).

 In practice, many retailers generate forecasts at SKU level using a two-stage ‘base-lift’ approach.
 The forecasts are generated separately depending on whether or not the focal product is being promoted.
 The ‘base’ forecasts are generated using simple univariate models, while the ‘lift’ effect, which is effectively caused by the marketing activities, is estimated by the brand/category manager based on his/her experience.
 In this context, some previous studies have proposed procedures to help managers improve the accuracy of their judgments (e.g., Fildes, Nikolopoulos, Crone, & Syntetos, 2008; Goodwin, 2002; Nikolopoulos, 2010).
 Others have developed models to estimate the ‘lift’ effect based on data (Cooper et al., 1999; Cooper & Giuffrida, 2000; Trusov, Bodapati, & Cooper, 2006).
-Some studies propose methods to directly generate the final forecast of the product sales.
+A third approach develops methods to directly generate the final forecast of the product sales.
 For example, Gür Ali, et al. (2009) proposed the regression tree method with a range of variables constructed from the sales, price, and promotion of the focal product.
-Huang, Fildes, and Soopramanien (2014) proposed two-stage general-to-specific Autoregressive Distributed Lag (ADL) models which incorporate the promotional information of not only the focal product but also of the competitive products within the same product category.
+Huang, Fildes, and Soopramanien (2014) proposed a two-stage general-to-specific Autoregressive Distributed Lag (ADL) models which incorporated the promotional information of not only the focal product but also of the competitive products within the same product category.
 Ma, Fildes, and Huang (2016) further integrate the promotional information of the products from related product categories.